Multi-cordoned ware culture: Ethnicity

 Circumstantial evidence links KMK to the spread of one or more Indo-European languages.
 Leo Klejn identifies its bearers with the early Thracians.
 Other scholars suggest that KMK may have been connected to the Bryges and/or Phrygians.
+Sofia Berezanska, who researched numerous sites of the culture, suggested parallels between it and the later Shaft graves of the Middle Helladic period, thus suggesting that the culture was ancestral to Greeks.
+This latter hypothesis does not rule out the relation to Phrygians, as their language was the closest to Proto-Greek and might have split from the latter shortly before their arrival to the Balkans.

 Successors

 It was increasingly influenced, assimilated and eventually displaced by the Timber grave or Srubna/Srubnaya culture.
 In c.
 2000 – 1800 BCE bearers of KMK migrated southward into the Balkans.